 Most consumers use the stove in the Room Temperature Mode because it is the easiest and most efficient method of keeping the room at a given temperature.
 In the Room Temperature Mode, the Room Sensing Probe constantly monitors room temperature.
 As the weather changes outside and your home needs varying amounts of heat to be at a desired temperature, the stove will automatically increase fire size and heat output so that a constant even temperature is maintained.
-If the weather warms up and no heat is required, the stove will gradually shut down.
+If the weather warms up and no heat is required, the stove will gradually slow down and hold at the minimum burn rate.
 When the house cools down, the stove will automatically bring the room temperature to the precise temperature you desire.